dnlgmz/dnlgmz/README.md

-### Hello ✨  I am Dan Joseph!
+### Hello ✨  I am DJ!

-- 🔭 My graduate studies and research is in Cancer Research, Biochemistry and Biophysics (BB), Microbiology & Immunology (M&I), and Biology.
-I work on Epitope-based Vaccines (EBVs) of infection-related and non-infection-related cancers by discovering promising antiviral targets for drug design, discovery, and development.
+- 🔭 My graduate studies and research is in Cancer Research, Structural Biology (SBIO), Biochemistry and Biophysics (BB), Molecular Biology and Genomics.

 - As a industrialist, I have launched several CROs: